glennbech/altpro/salt/README.md

 # Salt print process

 This is a description of my current salt print process.
+It is important to stay with the same process version through an entire print cycle.
+One print must always be completed with one specific version of this process.

 ## Paper Selection for this process